sofmeright/DD-UI/README.md

 ## What DD-UI does today
 - Docker Management: Start/Stop/Pause/Resume/Kill containers.
-- View live logs of any container.
+- View live logs of any container (Dedicated Logging View, with advanced filters).
 - Initiate a terminal session in a container.
 Uses xterm for a really rich experience in the shell.
 - Edit docker compose, .env, and scripts.
 Application implements monaco editor (editor used in vscode) for a no compromise experience compared to other Docker management tools.
-- **Inventory**: list hosts; drill into a host to see stacks/containers.
+- **Inventory**: list hosts.
+- **Stacks/Containers**: See all of your running docker containers in one view of all your combined systems.
 - **Sync**: one click triggers:
   - **IaC scan** (local repo), and
   - **Runtime scan** per host (Docker).